by Keith Miller, LCSW-C, Psychedelic Assisted Therapist and Founder of Calliope Health

 Unsticking mental habits with ketamine’s neuroplasticity in the brain

-As you know, the effects of ketamine dose only don’t last short period—one to two hours is typical in a therapeutic dose—compared with other psychedelics like psilocybin or MDMA which can last 6-10 hours.
-In fact, ketamine’s so-called window of plasticity—that neuroplastic growth period after a treatment when scientists can literally see what they call dendritic spines growing in the brain.
+As you know, the dissociative effects of a ketamine dose only last a short period—one to two hours is typical in a therapeutic dose—compared with other psychedelics like psilocybin or MDMA which can last 6-10 hours.
+In fact, ketamine’s so-called window of plasticity—that neuroplastic growth period after a treatment when scientists can literally see what they call dendritic spines growing in the brain—can last from 24 hours to 10 days.
 These dendritic spines start branching and networking as if they’ve been given fertilizer.
-This rapid neurogenesis can last only a day for some people.
-If your mental habits seem really stuck and beyond your direct control, we know that repeated and regular ketamine sessions causes an improvement in most people.
+This rapid neurogenesis, while brief, can allow major progress in therapy and insights about yourself that can far outlast the drug’s effects.
+We know that repeated and regular ketamine sessions causes an improvement in most people, and that can often be maintained, with therapy and by occasional or less frequent infusions.

-For reasons we don’t fully understand, some people have an experience of heightened plasticity that does last much longer and probably because my life’s work is steeped in the idea that we can change we’re not just dealt a hand of cards and that’s that we can change our mental habits.
-Like one of my favorite books The Brain That Changes Itself talks about how the brain is this recursive organ—it observes itself and changes itself— and because we can change habits and behaviors we can literally reshape our brain.
+For reasons we don’t fully understand, some people have an experience of heightened plasticity that does last much longer.
+Probably because our work is steeped in the idea that we can change, we’re not just dealt a hand of cards and that’s all we have, we believe that we can change our mental habits.
+Like one of my favorite books, The Brain That Changes Itself, the brain is a “recursive” organ—it observes itself and changes itself— and because we can change habits and behaviors we can literally reshape our brain.
+Ketamine seems to reboot the brain’s natural ability to learn and be open to new ideas and experiences, take risks, and have confidence, which is our goal in the treatment for depression.

 Opening of new inner worlds with a ketamine journey

-Having said this, it’s quite a claim.
-I would be remiss if I didn’t add this caveat: Ketamine isn’t a cure for all of your problems.
+Ketamine isn’t a cure for all of your problems.
 We’re not going to help you use ketamine to cover up, or numb or escape or chase a high.
-This isn’t cannabis, helping you mellow out routinely after having “a day,” and it’s not an opioid that’s going to simply blast you off.
+Its not like cannabis, helping you mellow out routinely after having “a day,” and it’s not an opioid that’s going to simply blast you off.
+Ketamine is a sophisticated tool that can open new worlds to view and experience about yourself and your relationship to others.

 Mindset for a ketamine journey

-I want you to go into your experience with ketamine with a learner’s mindset—a beginner’s mind.
+Let’s talk about the mindset that can help you have the best experience with your ketamine infusion.
+Go into your experience with ketamine with a learner’s mindset—a beginner’s mind.

 What am I here to learn?